Please note that this is a BETA version of the document. All information presented is correct but we are working on improving the details. |

 Manual Focus: by adjusting this parameter, you can manually adjust the focus distance value of your tracking data.

-Please note that for it to take noticeable effect, the render compound has to support this feature and the virtual camera has to have a shallow focus depth.
+NOTE: For it to take effect, the render compound has to support this feature and the virtual camera has to have a shallow focus depth.

 Delays